Accepting PhD Students

 Iain is also an experienced researcher within ESALA.
 Previous projects include ‘Mobility, Mood and Place’.
 A cross disciplinary research project investigating the relationship between older people and the built environment, which included academics from University of Edinburgh, Kings College, London and the University of York.
 Iain worked with students from the MA, MArch and MLA programmes engaged in fieldwork and user participation workshops in the cities of Manchester, London and Copenhagen and also the remote Scottish Island of Orkney.
 MMP generated a rich series of outputs in different forms from academic papers, exhibitions and conference contributions.
 For a full list visit Research Explorer.

-Iain supervises students for MSc by Research, or PhD, acting as 1st, 2nd and co-supervisor to a number of students.
+Iain also supervises students for MSc by Research, or PhD, acting as 1st, 2nd and co-supervisor to a number of students.

 Education/Academic qualification